saurabhkamboj/rb101/lesson_2/mortgage_calculator_pedac.md

 - Monthly interest rate: Float
 - Monthly payment: Float

-# Algorithm
+## Algorithm

 - Get the loan amount
   - Convert the input into the required case
-  - Validate the converted input
+  - Validate the converted input, if not valid, as again
 - Get Annual Percentage Rate (APR)
+  - Convert the input into the required case
+  - Validate the converted input, if not valid, as again
 - Get loan duration in months
+  - Validate the converted input, if not valid, as again

 - Convert APR into monthly interest rate
-- Calculate monthly payment

 ---

-## To convert and validate the input loan amount
+### To convert and validate the input loan amount

 - To remove ',' we can write a method that substitutes ','
   - If the input contains','
-    - then substitute ','
+    - then substitute ',' and remove empty space(s)
-  - Else do not change anything
+  - Else only remove empty spaces

-- Method to validate the input loan amount
+- Method to validate the input loan amount _Same for all except APR, need to validate float as well_
   - valid_loan_amount = converted input loan amount
   - valid_loan_amount.to_i.to_s = valid_loan_amount

-## To convert and validate the input annual percentage rate
+### To convert and validate the input annual percentage rate

-Whole number or a decimal with a special character (%) or a string that contains 'percent' converts to Float

-- To remove '%' or 'percent' we can write a method that retrieves '.' and whole numbers.
-Update > I just checked on irb, using to_f method on a string that contains '%' or 'percent' returns decimals only.
+- To remove '%' we can write a method that substitutes '%'
+  - If the input contains'%'
+    - then substitute '%' and remove empty space(s)
+  - Else only remove empty space(s)

+- Calculate monthly payment
+- Display result
+- Ask if user wants to do another calculation

+## prompts

+- Title
+- Loan amount
+- Annual percentage rate
+- Loan duration in months
+- Invalid value
+- Calculating
+- Result
+- Thank you